 How to Get a Personal Loan From U.S. Bank

-If you want to open a U.S. Bank account so you can get a personal loan, student checking is the only free option.
-The U.S. Bank Safe Debit Account has a $4.95 monthly fee that can’t be waived, though it does not charge overdraft fees.
+If you want to open a U.S. Bank account, student checking is the only free option.
+The U.S. Bank Easy Checking Account has a $6.95 monthly fee that can be waived, and though it does charge overdraft fees, they offer Overdraft Protection.
 If you aren’t a student or don’t need another checking account, you can open a savings account and waive the monthly fee by keeping an average daily balance of at least $300.

 U.S. Bank typically makes your loan available within one business day of closing the loan.

-U.S. Bank personal loan interest rates are very competitive with no application or prepayment penalties, and a loan decision is usually provided within minutes.
-The 2% AutoPay discount is a rare perk, too, making the traditional personal loan a good option for existing customers who can qualify.
+U.S. Bank personal loan interest rates are competitive with no application or prepayment penalties, and a loan decision is usually provided within minutes.
+The 0.5% autopay discount is a nice perk, too, making the traditional personal loan a good option for those who can qualify.

 If you’re looking to take out a smaller loan, with easy-to-calculate interest rates and repayment options, the U.S. Bank Simple Loan might be the answer.
 With no late or prepayment fees, quick decisions on loans up to $1,000, and a flat $6 fee per $100 borrowed, you know exactly what you’re getting from the start.

-However, borrowers who aren’t already U.S. Bank customers may balk at having to open an account and wait at least 120 days to get a personal loan.
 Also, while the bank doesn’t specify which customers may have to close their loan in person, this could be a drawback if you don’t have a U.S. Bank in your state or locations are limited.
-Finally, the bank reserves its best interest rates for certain loans, so it may not be best if you have excellent credit and want to borrow more than $5,000.
+Finally, the bank reserves its best interest rates for certain loans, so it may not be best if you have excellent credit and want to borrow less than $10,000.